valentinradu/Trellis/README.md

 [![Xcode](https://img.shields.io/badge/Xcode-13-blue.svg?style=for-the-badge&logo=Xcode&logoColor=white)](https://developer.apple.com/xcode)
 [![MIT](https://img.shields.io/badge/license-MIT-black.svg?style=for-the-badge)](https://opensource.org/licenses/MIT)

-Trellis is a zero-dependency, architectural framework inspired by Redux and the microservices architecture.
-It can help you write clean, predictable, and above all, testable applications in Swift.
-It favors unidirectional data flow, separation of concerns and supports Swift 5.6+ concurrency.
+Trellis is a lightweight architectural framework inspired by Redux and the microservices architecture.
+It helps write clean, predictable, and above all, testable applications in Swift by favoring unidirectional data flow, separation of concerns and business logic encapsulation.
 Trellis' philosophy is to be as non-intrusive as possible, exposing a single function (`dispatch`) to the presentation layer and having a very limited API surface otherwise.
+Built on Swift 5.6+ concurrency model.

 ## Index
 * [Installation]